Sea Shepherd Conservation Society operations: Spain and Portugal-area whaling (1979–1980)

 Sea Shepherd spent part of 1979 hunting for the whaling ship Sierra which was notorious for having undetermined ownership, ignoring whaling agreements, hunting indiscriminately, and using non-explosive harpoons.
 To increase the effect of a ramming, the bow of the Sea Shepherd was filled with approximately 100 tonnes of cement.
-In July, the Sierra was found off the port of Oporto, Portugal.
+In July, the Sierra was found off the port of Porto, Portugal.
 Sea Shepherd put non-essential crew ashore and manned by three crew (Paul Watson, Peter Woof, and Jerry Doran), returned to ram and cripple the Sierra.
-The Sea Shepherd then attempted to reach the United Kingdom, but was intercepted by the Portuguese Navy and escorted back to Oporto.
+The Sea Shepherd then attempted to reach the United Kingdom, but was intercepted by the Portuguese Navy and escorted back to Porto.
 The ship and crew were not arrested but the ship was held for what was called an "informal inquiry."
 The Sierra was able to make it back to port for extensive repairs.
-In Oporto, Watson learned that one of the Sea Shepherd crew, Richard Morrison, had been beaten and left severely concussed by members of the Sierra crew.
+In Porto, Watson learned that one of the Sea Shepherd crew, Richard Morrison, had been beaten and left severely concussed by members of the Sierra crew.
 In December, Watson and Peter Woof returned to Portugal intending to steal the seized ship.
 They found the ship had been stripped of equipment and the Portuguese police advised them to leave, as they could not guarantee their safety.
 Watson decided to scuttle the ship rather than have it be sold for scrap and potentially used to compensate the owners of the Sierra.

 While in Lisbon in February 1980, the Sierra was sunk with limpet mines.
 The Sierra's chief engineer, Luis Mendes, told reporters that he believed "the blast was set by crew members of the Sea Shepherd."
 In a 2004 interview Paul Watson said, "Meanwhile, the Sierra had been repaired and was ready to return to sea.
 It never did so: on February 6, 1980, my crew blew the bottom out of her and permanently ended her career.
 We traded a ship for a ship, but it was a great trade because we also traded our ship for the lives of hundreds of whales."

 In April 1980, explosives were used to sink the whalers Isba I and Isba II in Vigo, Spain.
 Watson said that the boats were "victims of magnetic mines, one of them homemade, which had been planted by the same trio that destroyed the Sierra."
 Sea Shepherd does show these vessels on the tally of vessels "sunk" on the side of the Farley Mowat and the back of some Sea Shepherd shirts.
 The whalers Susan and Theresa are also shown on these tallies.
 No one was injured during the attacks.

 In 1980, Sea Shepherd agent Al Johnson posted a $25,000 reward for the sinking of the pirate whaler Astrid in the Spanish Canary Islands.
 The whaler was unable to trust his own crew and retired the ship.